 Collateral circulation: connected coronary arteries

 Coronary collateral circulation may be extremely important.
-Collateral circulation develop in ischemic myocardium because longstanding ischemia causes the myocardium to secrete growth factors (particularly VEGF [vascular endothelial growth factor]) which stimulates nearby arteries to grow new vessels into the ischemic zone.
+Collateral circulation develops in ischemic myocardium because longstanding ischemia causes the myocardium to secrete growth factors (particularly VEGF [vascular endothelial growth factor]) which stimulate nearby arteries to grow new vessels into the ischemic zone.
 Newly formed vessels, which may originate from other branches of the same coronary artery or another coronary artery, will alleviate the ischemia, improve myocardial function and increase resistance to episodes of more severe myocardial ischemia.

 Collateral circulation may be very effective in reducing ischemia.
 Indeed, it may be so efficient that a total occlusion in the main artery may not lead to infarction due to the collaterals.
 Occasionally, patients with total and proximal occlusions may present without ST-segment elevations (which they should exhibit) due to rich collateral circulation in the ischemic area.
-Moreover, intensive collateral circulation may also prevent ischemia from occurring during exercise stress testing, which leads to false negative stress test.
-Studies have shown that if the myocardium obtains 30% of its resting perfusion from collaterals, it may survive for 60 minutes in case of a total occlusion or >5 hours in the case of partial occlusion.
+Moreover, intensive collateral circulation may also prevent ischemia from occurring during exercise stress testing, which leads to false negative stress tests.
+Studies have shown that if the myocardium obtains 30% of its resting perfusion from collaterals, it may survive for 60 minutes in the case of a total occlusion or >5 hours in the case of partial occlusion.

 Coronary artery anatomy

 There is individual variation in the coronary artery anatomy.
 These details will be discussed in later chapters.
-As for now, it is sufficient to note that the more myocardium supplied by an artery, the greater the ischemic area in case of an occlusion.
+As for now, it is sufficient to note that the more myocardium supplied by an artery, the greater the ischemic area in case of occlusion.

 Ischemic preconditioning: preparing for ischemia

 The concept of ischemic preconditioning was developed two decades ago.
 In experiments conducted in the canine heart, it was shown that applying a 5-minute occlusion-reflow cycle repeatedly to the circumflex artery before a 60-minute occlusion of the left anterior descending coronary artery (LAD) would reduce the infarct size by 60%, as compared with directly occluding the LAD.
 Hence it was believed that the muscle could be preconditioned (acclimatized, adapted) to ischemia from a distance.
-It was, and still is, suggested that ischemic myocardium secretes protective substances that affect and precondition the metabolism other myocardial cells.
+It was, and still is, suggested that ischemic myocardium secretes protective substances that affect and precondition the metabolism of myocardial cells.

 Beta-blockers have a negative chronotropic and inotropic effect which means that they slow the heart rate and diminish contractility.
 This reduces myocardial metabolism and thus ischemia.
-Studies performed in the 1980s and 1990s showed that administration of beta-blockers could limit infarct size (Yusuf et al, Swedberg et al, Herlitz et al).
+Studies performed in the 1980s and 1990s showed that the administration of beta-blockers could limit infarct size (Yusuf et al, Swedberg et al, Herlitz et al).